Without a working gearbox, you would not be able to drive or change speeds effectively.

 General Repair

-How Much Does a Gearbox Repair Cost (UK)?
+How Much Is a Gearbox Replacement?

 Factors Affecting Gearbox Repair Costs